Scott0477/compsci-705-group-project/README.md

 8. base-model-no-training.py #Just a simple file for testing the untrained Epitome model, which is separate from the other files, using the same RoBERTa classifier based model, but untrained, it can also be used, and we've done some training on it.
 9. 705countAllMood.py  #Count all types of labels.
 10. 705pickDA_mood.py  #select all data with correct label.
+11. streamlit-xlsx.py  #This file is the frontend of the project.
+It builds an interactive interface using Streamlit, allowing users to upload Excel files and query their data.
+12. rag0.py  #This file defines the ChatXLSX class, which handles Excel data processing and interacts with the Mistral model.

 ## Data Format
 The labeled_csv.csv file should contain the following columns: